sveltejs/learn.svelte.dev/content/tutorial/02-sveltekit/07-page-options/05-trailingslash/README.md

 title: trailingSlash
 ---

 Two URLs like `/foo` and `/foo/` might look the same, but they're actually different.
-A relative URL like `bar` will resolve to `/bar` in the first case and `/foo/bar` in the second, and search engines will treat them as separate entries, harming your SEO.
+A relative URL like `./bar` will resolve to `/bar` in the first case and `/foo/bar` in the second, and search engines will treat them as separate entries, harming your SEO.

 In short, being loosey-goosey about trailing slashes is a bad idea.
 By default, SvelteKit strips trailing slashes, meaning that a request for `/foo/` will result in a redirect to `/foo`.